Who We Serve

 Of the 750 children in Troilo, less than half ever receive a high school education.

 In fact, in the history of Troilo’s local high school, no child had ever graduated and gone to college.

 When La Charla started in 2015, the scholarship program sent the first 4 students in the history of the high school to college.
-Since it’s inception, La Charla has helped 3 graduating classes of peer leaders to university through the generous donations of La Charla partners.
-As of 2018, there are 15 La Charla leaders on track to graduate and receive university scholarship.
+Since its inception, La Charla has helped numerous graduating classes of peer leaders to university through the generous donations of La Charla partners.
+Our alumni have received degrees in medicine, nursing, English, engineering and child psychology — just to name a few.